 3. Master the art of asking questions

-One of the fastest ways for you to encourage your clients to open up to you is to ask questions that make them feel comfortable with you.
-Start by asking questions that are conversation starters – open ended questions work the best during an in-person meeting simply because it eliminates the opportunity for the client to give yes or no answers.
-Open ended questions subtly push your clients to think about the question before they answer.
+Another one of Jeff’s tips for in person photography sales is to master the art of asking questions.
+Start by asking questions that are conversation starters.
+Open-ended questions work the best during an in-person meeting simply because it eliminates the opportunity for the client to give yes or no answers.
+Open-ended questions subtly push your clients to think about the question before they answer.
 This is what Jeff calls “pulling threads” – ask open-ended questions, listen for threads, and tug at them.

 The more that people open up to you, the more they know that they can trust you.
 If you master the art of asking questions, you place yourself in a position of power.
 When you control the direction of the conversation, you will get as much information necessary to sell to your clients.

-Tip: Spend at least 10 minutes in the beginning of a new client meeting ending every sentence in a question.
+Spend at least 10 minutes at the beginning of a new client meeting ending every sentence in a question.
 This allows your clients to talk and for you to get to know them better.

 4. Begin with the End in mind